AnnurSyaqila/CookBooklet_22ftt1503/README.md

 # CookBooklet Recipe App

 - the purpose of this project is to create a user-friendly recipe app that provide festive recipes and cooking tips suitable for beginner and other individual with different level of cooking experience.
+- On Main page, it offer a filter that will filter an option for user (Dessert, Local & Popular) , Top Recipes image are featured that are clickable that bring directly to the recipe.
+A menu toolbar has offer recipes, Cooking Tips & Technique and Recommended Recipes.
+There's a tab bar below that help to go back, home to main page and folder icon that bring straight to cooking tips&technique.
+- On Recipe page, theres a card list of festive occassions that give many options
+- On Cooking tips & technique, it have tips for user to learn about the basics

 Project Setup: